Sustainable Gaps

 The pain usually shows up as repeat visits, late invoices, frustrated customers, or overloaded coordinators.
 The root may sit several steps earlier.

-Intake quality
+First-call quality

 The first call may not capture the constraint, site condition, access issue, urgency, warranty question, or approval path the field team needs.